sumitkumar112006/SIH_2025/README_BACKEND.md

 ## Architecture Overview

 The backend is built with Node.js and Express, providing RESTful APIs and real-time communication through WebSockets.
-It uses MongoDB for data persistence and integrates with AI services for intelligent tender processing.
+It uses MongoDB for data persistence.

 ## Technology Stack